top of page

 1. Leverage Desirability, Feasibility, and Viability

-The right way to weight out your options against each other is to leverage the desirability, feasibility, and viability framework.
+The right way to weigh out your options against each other is to leverage the desirability, feasibility, and viability framework.

 In the desirability circle, gauging whether or not the market will welcome what you’re offering, of course, finding a product-market fit will take a series of iterations, experiments, and a lot of work.
 Still, it is a critical component to consider when selecting and prioritizing your ideal career path.

-The intersection is the representative of your ideal career.
+The intersection is representative of your ideal career.
 Now let’s see how to find it.

 2. Make a List of Your Skills